jd-d/ui-ux-experiments/README.md

 # Trigger Risk Monitor

 A static research log that tracks catalysts capable of puncturing the late stage of the 18.6-year land and credit cycle.
-The site combines a daily AI research brief with a deterministic ingestion script so that every update, score change, and briefing note is auditable.
+The site combines a daily AI research brief with a deterministic ingestion script so that every update, score change, and briefing note is auditable!

 ## Repository layout